 The flag will appear in brackets at the end of the case name.
 Thus, an income support case will be cited as, say: AB v Secretary of State for Work and Pensions (IS) [2010] UKUT 123 (AAC).

-Other flags may be used for decisions as required and will be in plain English.
+Other flags may be used for decisions as required.